Back to Document

 Take a multivitamin every day.

-The risk for gallstones and peptic ulcers increases for a teen who has ABS, and this risk continues through life.
+The risk for gallstones and peptic ulcers increases for a teen who has adolescent bariatric surgery, and this risk continues through life.
 The doctor may prescribe medications to reduce the risk for these conditions.
-The teen may need to avoid certain other medications, such as some non-steroidal anti-inflammatory drugs.
+The teen may need to avoid certain other medications, such as aspirin and nonsteroidal anti-inflammatory drugs.

 Hours: Monday - Friday, 6 am - 6 pm